you-zhou/notes/dev.md

 #### `PYTHONPATH` environment variable
 `PYTHONPATH` is an environment variable listing non-standard directories that Python looks for **modules** or **packages** in.

-This variable is usually ==empty==.
+This variable is usually left ==empty==.
 Leave it empty unless you are developing code and want to use libraries that have not been installed.
 Otherwise, changing `PYTHONPATH` can be confusing to others trying to debug your code who forget that `PYTHONPATH` has been changed.

 If you had some code in `/home/test/a/plot.py`, but were working out of `/home/test/b/`, using `PYTHONPATH` allows access to that code.
 Otherwise, if `plot.py` was not installed using system or Python tools, trying to import it would raise an `ImportError`:
 ```python